on orders of $85 or more

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Herring has undergone many spelling variations, including Herring, Herrin, Hering and others.

-More information is included under the topic Early Herring Notables in all our PDF Extended History products.
+Another 38 words (3 lines of text) are included under the topic Early Herring Notables in all our PDF Extended History products

-Herring Settlers in the United States in the 17th Century
+Herring Settlers in United States in the 17th Century

 - Joseph Herring settled in Barbados in 1635

 - Jo Herring, aged 28, arrived in Barbados in 1635

 - John Herring settled in Virginia in 1642

 - Jon Herring, who arrived in Virginia in 1642

 - Bartholomew Herring, who landed in Maryland in 1647

 Herring Settlers in United States in the 18th Century

 - Hen Herring, who arrived in Virginia in 1700